sammyyeung/JSS001-Demo_POW_Blockchain/README.md

-# JSS001-Javascript Demo Proof of Work Blockchain Study that explain the concept of blockchain
+# JSS001-Javascript Demo Proof of Work Blockchain Study
 This is a simple Javascript demo blockchain project that explain the concept of blockchain.

 To develop this project, first you need to install a few ***dev dependencies*** by running: